Customize Consent Preferences

 In the 1960s, the 18th Earl allowed Merseyside police to use a large part of the Hall as their Headquarters.
 After the 19th Earl succeeded to the earldom in 1994, the lease ended and the police decided to vacate the Hall.
 The 19th Earl of Derby, Edward Stanley, and his wife, Caroline, then decided to take on the enormous project of restoring the interiors of Knowsley Hall, back to their former glory.
 Throughout the centuries, Knowsley Hall has been welcoming royalty and heads of State including King Henry VII, King James I, King George IV, King Edward VII, King George V and Queen Elizabeth II.
 Knowsley Hall is now used as an exclusive events venue providing a stunning backdrop for a variety of events such as location filming, corporate events and weddings and can be hired for exclusive private stays.

 The 19th Countess of Derby, has launched her own seven-episode podcast series, in which she explores the illustrious history of the Stanley family and Knowsley Hall.
 Joining her are leading experts in history, art, racing and the natural world, as they unveil intriguing tales.
 The Countess of Derby also reveals the hidden treasures unearthed at Knowsley Hall during her time as custodian.
-Tune into all seven episodes here
+Tune into all ten episodes here

 Knowsley Hall